yahyadhaou/prblem-solver-js/README.md

 # prblem-solver-js
-here i solve a problems i saw it in javascript
+here i solve a problems i saw it with javascript